Serial numbers

 - 10-share from 10000 to 14000, etc.

 Instead, the company printed serial numbers as it issued certificates.
 If all certificates of this series existed, and were known, serial numbers would form a continuous range of about 73,000 numbers that would parallel dates but span denominations.
 Only two other companies are known that share this type of numbering: the West Jersey & Seashore Railroad Co and the Pennsylvania Rail Road Co.
-Speculation about the West Jersey and Seashore is unconfirmed because there are not a sufficient number of certificate images available for analysis.
+Speculation about the West Jersey and Seashore is unconfirmed because there are an insufficient number of certificate images available for analysis.

 Analysis positively supports the notion that the Pennsylvania Railroad did the same thing as the Lehigh Valley, except that it issued many more than a mere nineteen variations.

-In October, 2021, I was recording offerings and sale prices from auction 120 of the German auction house Freunde Historischer Wertpapiere (FHW) when I noticed it offered 33 lots of these certificates, all separately.
-It had offered the series as if each of twenty denominations was different.While only four lots had sold, prices were abnormally strong compared to U.S. prices ($116 to $173 US).
+In October, 2021, while recording sale prices from auction 120 of the German auction house Freunde Historischer Wertpapiere (FHW), I noticed it offered 33 lots of these certificates, all separately.
+It had offered the series as if each denominations was different.
+Although, only four lots had sold, prices were abnormally strong ($116 to $173 US).
 I found that curious.

 Low serial numbers

 As mentioned before, every issue of bearer bonds had (at least to my knowledge) only one number #1 certificate.
 If a company sold registered bonds, then there were usually several #1s with different serial prefixes.
-Unfortunately, I know some collectors are looking for #1s among varieties that never had any #1s.
+Unfortunately, I know some collectors are looking for #1s among varieties that never had any #1s at all.
 Take for instance the nineteen Lehigh Railroad varieties of stock certificates mentioned above.
 The lowest serial number ever issued for ANY denomination in that series was probably around #85,000 because numbering had continued unbroken from earlier certificate designs.
 Even if companies issued several different variations of stock certificates, there often was only one #1 stock certificate per company, or per certificate series.

 Accuracy of recorded numbers